James Bateman (banker)

 Sir James Bateman (29 April 1660 – 10 November 1718) was an English merchant and politician who sat in the House of Commons from 1711 to 1718.
 He became Lord Mayor of London and Governor of the Bank of England.

 Early years

 Bateman was the son of Joas (anglicised to Joseph) Bateman of Tooting and his second wife, Judith de la Barre, daughter of John de la Barre, merchant, of Fenchurch Street.
 He was born and baptised the same day at St Martin Orgar in London.
 His father was a Flemish immigrant who had become a successful London merchant and alderman.
 Bateman built upon his father's mercantile business.
-From about 1683 or 1684 he was living at Alicante in Portugal, where he was involved in the wine trade.
+From about 1683 or 1684 he was living at Alicante in Spain, where he was involved in the wine trade.
 By the early 1690s he was back in London with a considerable fortune and carried on as an importer of wine from the Iberian peninsula.
 He married Esther Searle, the daughter and coheiress of John Searle, a Finchley merchant by licence dated 3 December 1691.